Call for Proposals: 2021 CPTSC Research Grants to Promote Anti-racist Programs and Pedagogies

-- Curricular analyses that could expose racist practices or promote anti-racist practices (e.g., a multi-site study on online teaching modes, in-depth understanding of courses that are common across programs, an examination of teaching practices and genres across institutions).
+- Curricular analyses that promote anti-racist practices in various areas (e.g., a multi-site study on online teaching modes, in-depth understanding of courses that are common across programs, an examination of teaching practices and genres across institutions).

 - Faculty and professional development issues, such as the role of contingent faculty or issues around reappointment, promotion, and tenure

 - Anti-racist curriculum design

 - Recruitment and retention of students and faculty of color